Bl00dvault/bl00ve.github.io/_posts/2018-7-3-OSCPnotes.md

 ## BLUF
 "Bottom Line Up Front" for the non-military types.
 Honestly I just want to get my notes onto the interwebs and off my VM.
 I've done a lot of bash scripting in OSCP that is super useful, but I can't always remember the syntax.
 Here's to fixing that.
-I'll do another blog post tomorrow when I'm not half asleep
+I'll do another blog post tomorrow when I'm not half asleep.
+Edit: After posting this my JS XSS tester executed.
+Kinda surprising that Github lets you incorporate XSS into a site they host.
+Maybe it's just a don't ask don't tell policy?
+Gotta put some filler in to stop the code from executing since it would probably freak out any onlookers.

 ## Meat and Potatoes